miayam/cs-intro/004 Binary Search/README.md

 Again, he asks, "Is this it?" and point his finger at the ruler (number 4).

-You'd say, "Nope, move right further".
+You'd say, "Nope.
+Too low".

 He moves the current rightmost position to the right (number 9) and split them into halves again.
 It's still 4.